kangboli/fast_wannier/README.md

-# A Fortran Implementation of the Truncated Density Convolution.
+# A Fortran Implementation of the Truncated Density Convolution

 ## Build and Run